jacopotarantino/crowdfunding/readme.txt

 * Fix: Properly set "bought" count to 0 on all pledge levels on new submissions.
 * Fix: Remove default EDD stats box to avoid confusion.
+* Fix: Make sure Campaign data can properly be deleted when edited.

 = 1.8: January 2, 2014 =